Jelena Lengold

-Jelena Lengold (born 1959 in Kruševac) is a Serbian poet, novelist and journalist.
+Jelena Lengold (born in 1959 in Kruševac) is a Serbian poet, novelist and journalist.
 A longtime cultural reporter for Radio Belgrade, Lengold has published a number of books, including poetry, novels, and short stories.
 Her short story collection Vašarski Mađioničar or "Fairground Magician" as it translates in English, was published by Istros Books in 2013.
 "Fairground Magician" won the EU Prize for Literature.